kelseyhightower/kubernetes-the-hard-way/docs/03-client-tools.md

 # Installing the Client Tools

-In this chapter, you will install the command line utilities required to complete this tutorial: [cfssl](https://github.com/cloudflare/cfssl), [cfssljson](https://github.com/cloudflare/cfssl), and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).
+In this chapter, you will install the command line utilities to `client-1`, required to complete this tutorial: [cfssl](https://github.com/cloudflare/cfssl), [cfssljson](https://github.com/cloudflare/cfssl), and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl).

+**All procedures in this chapter should be done in `client-1`.**

 ## Install CFSSL